Frijol/climate-change/GLOSSARY.md

 ## peak oil
 the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher).
 Based on the incorrect belief that resource extraction curves fit a bell curve, “peak oil’ is the idea that we will run out of oil to extract and then our industry will drop precipitously, returning us to a hunter-gatherer lifestyle within a few thousand years [Smil, 62-64][Smil]

+## PEM
+Proton Exchange Membrane, a type of fuel cell with low efficiency (50%) and low (50-80C) operating temperature typically used in the transportation sector

 ## People's Recovery
 The use of destruction from catastrophic events as an opportunity to rebuild with equity in mind